PHOTOS: A New Addition To The Royal Baby Album

 toggle caption

 Elizabeth and Philip smile at each other after their daughter, Princess Anne, was christened in 1950.
-They were not yet the queen and Duke of Edinburgh.
+Elizabeth was not yet queen at the time.

 Fox Photos/Hulton Archive/Getty Images